scour/feedjira-podcast/README.md

 ## In Progress

 Coverage of RSS, iTunes, and the other common constituents of podcast feeds is very high, but there are some bits that need to be addressed.
-Several rarely-used RSS elements (`<rating>`, etc) are not supported.
 More esoteric elements, such a host-specific tags, or various parts of Dublin Core, are added based on their prevalence in real world feeds.

 Experimental feed elements may be added over time, but they should be used with caution until they reach a critical mass or become standardized.